bradfordcondon/condon_tripal_showcase/README.md

 * Clone the repository
 * Post modules in the `_posts` folder.
 See below for format.
+* Change variables in `_config.yml`.
+In particular set the URL and base URL to your github pages location.
 * install [jekyll](https://jekyllrb.com/docs/installation/).
 * run `jekyll serve` to test your site.
 * build with `jekyll serve`, and push to your repository.